To my shame and embarrassment, I was clueless about this advocacy.

 I had visions of a very quiet launching with just me and Leo Kempis Ang, the illustrator of the series, chatting the one and a half hours away.

-Undaunted and untiring, OMF Lit’s staff got busy inviting people through the microphone and by holding up copies of the book like playing cards in all the busy aisles.
+Undaunted and untiring, OMF Lit’s staff got busy inviting people through the microphone and holding up copies of the book like playing cards in all the busy aisles.

-And without warning, grace swooped in.
+Then, without warning, grace swooped in.

 The photos below tell only half the story of the happy launching of Hiyas' Bully versus Bully.

 Many of the stories were rewritten while my husband and I were in the US for a vacation.
 There I had been able to watch and interact closely with my grandson, Adrian, from whom I borrowed many of Dom’s (the twin sister who grew up in the US) traits and antics.
 It is a blessing that Adrian is the same age as the twins, so the writing seemed easier and infinitely more delightful.

 The gist of the story had been frozen in my hard drive for years.
 But it thawed last year when it suddenly popped out of my head while chatting with the Editorial Manager of Church Strengthening Ministry (CSM) at the 40th Manila International Book Fair (MIBF).